 To be eligible for Medicare, you must be at least 65 years of age or have a qualifying disability.

 Does Medicare or Medicaid Have Better Coverage?

 Medicare has some affordable options.
-But Medicaid pays the whole or most of your bill so that coverage is difficult to beat.
+But Medicaid pays the whole or most of your bill, so coverage is difficult to beat.
 But the program is for people who need it and qualify.

 A Medicare Savings Program can also help with medical costs.

 Do Medicare and Medicaid Pay for Nursing Home Care?